DanChitwood/PlantsAndPython_2021/gene-exp-net/readme.txt

 subset.ipynb is my method of making a subset from the metadata & should output a functional bash line for retreiving your subset from the original data.
 I spent way too much time on this but it should be very easy to use & making it helped me get more comfy with python & pandas.

-subset.py is a stripped down script from the subset.ipynb notebook that uses serial filtering to save resources please use it (remember to adjust parameters & output file name)
+subset.py is a stripped down script from the subset.ipynb notebook with parameter variables declared at the beginning for convenience please use it (remember to adjust parameters & output file name)

 fpkm_filtering.ipynb shows how I filtered data for WGCNA. the ~filtering by low expression across samples~ might be useful for other groups, just don't use the log transform part